The Lion Thing

 Take a ferry to Zanzibar, visit Stone Town, tour spice plantations, hit the white sand beaches, swim, snorkel, dive, relax under a coconut palm.
 Repeat until your time runs out.
 That's how you do Zanzibar.

-Perhaps try snorkelling and diving or simply relax in a hammock underneath a coconut tree
+- Perhaps try snorkelling or simply relax in a hammock underneath a coconut tree